-Mentoring has become the buzzword in the discipleship of children and youth, yet it is more than that.
+Mentoring has become the buzzword in the discipleship of children and youth.
 It's the biblical model of discipleship that Jesus demonstrated and Paul with Timothy exemplified.
-It has been shown to be one of the most effective and high impact means for supporting students in their faith development, because mentors are able to address very specific developmental needs (while ministry groups address chronological needs).
+That's more than a buzzword!
+It has been shown to be one of the most effective and high-impact means for supporting students in their faith development, because mentors are able to address very specific developmental needs (while ministry groups address chronological needs).
 Studies show that intergenerational relationships are vital and formative in faith development.

-James Frazier, author of Across the Generations, says, "The best way to be formed in Christ is to sit among the elders, listen to their stories, break bread with them, and drink from the same cup, observing how the earlier generations of saints ran the race, fought the fight, and survived in grace"[12].
-However, there aren't many children and youth relating deeply with adults from their communities, despite the research showing that young people desire to be mentored.
-There are several reasons adults typically give for not mentoring:
+James Frazier, author of Across the Generations, says, "The best way to be formed in Christ is to sit among the elders, listen to their stories, break bread with them, and drink from the same cup, observing how the earlier generations of saints ran the race, fought the fight, and survived in grace."
+[16] However, it's not often we see children and youth relating deeply with adults from their communities, despite the research showing that young people desire to be mentored.
+Adults give several reasons for not mentoring:

-- They don't have time to mentor on a high level every week. - They're not sure what mentoring is really.
-(Many adults have never been mentored themselves.) - They're uncomfortable being around youth.
-This usually translates into fear of conversing or relating to youth because some adults just "don't get them".
+- They don't have time to mentor on a high level every week. - They're not sure what mentoring really is.
+(Many adults have never been mentored themselves.)

+They're uncomfortable being around youth.
+This usually translates into fear of conversing or relating to youth because some adults just "don't get them."

-While mentoring is part of a Christ-follower's biblical mandate (cf. Psalm 78:1-8), we can't expect people to just "do it" without equipping them to mentor.
-What is important to note is that investing in the next generation is not just for youth or children's ministry workers.
+While it's true mentoring is part of a Christ-follower's biblical mandate (cf. Psalm 78:1-8), we can't expect people to just "do it" without first being equipped.
+It's important to note is that investing in the next generation is not just for youth or children's ministry workers.
 This is something that every mature follower of Jesus is called to do.
-Therefore, as the Church, we need to equip people for this calling.
-Jumping right into being a mentor might be tough for some, so we use Sharing Life as a term to broaden the scope that leads to mentoring.
-Think of it as an on-ramp.
+Therefore, as the church, we need to invest in people and equip them for this calling.
+The Sharing Life model helps with the transition into mentoring, as jumping right into being a mentor might be tough for some.
+Sharing Life involves sharing life with one another, teaching and learning from one another, so think of it as an on-ramp to mentoring.
 While this may not fit the strictest definition of mentoring, Sharing Life is a way to build intergenerational relationships that foster trust.